• Skip to primary navigation

 Pro Tip: A splash of apple brandy added to any apple dessert will bring out the flavor of the apples.

 Sometimes fruit bars can be a bit soggy, but these have a really nice crunch on the bottom and a cookie like texture on the top.
-While I love apple pie, sometimes you want that great apple taste without making an entire pie.
+While I love apple crumb pie, sometimes you want that great apple taste without making an entire pie.

 If you want a true apple pie experience serve them warm with a small scoop of vanilla ice cream.